ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 - `mm` is a nice trigger for `$ $` (inline math), but expansion would be unnacceptable when typing words like "communication", "command", etc.

 You get the idea---loosely, we need a way to "stop snippets from expanding when we don't want them to".
-This section gives three **solutions to this problem**:
+This section gives two solutions to this problem:

 1. Regular expansion (regex) triggers
-1. Making certain snippets expand only when the trigger is typed in LaTeX math contexts
+1. Making certain snippets expand only when the trigger is typed in certain LaTeX contexts (e.g. math, comments, only in a specific environment, etc.)
-1. Making certain snippets expand in specific LaTeX environments (e.g. only in `tikzpicture` environments)

 In combination, these techniques should solve your snippet expansion problems in all typical use cases.
 I'll cover regex triggers first, since they apply to any filetype workflow, and then cover math-specific and environment-specific expansion, which are more LaTeX-specific.